 We maintain a voluntary deferred compensation plan for senior officers and a voluntary deferred compensation plan for our non-executive directors.
-The voluntary deferred compensation plan for officers allows eligible officers (including the NEOs) to defer the receipt of: (1) all or a portion of amounts payable under the STI/MTI Plan; and (2) shares that would otherwise be payable upon the vesting of RSUs.
-The deferred compensation plan for non-executive directors allows the directors to defer the receipt of: (1) all or a portion of their cash compensation; and (2) shares that would otherwise be payable upon the vesting of RSUs.
+The voluntary deferred compensation plan for officers allows eligible officers (including the NEOs) to defer the receipt of: (1) all or a portion of amounts payable under the STI Plan; and (2) shares and dividend equivalents that would otherwise be payable upon the vesting of RSUs.
+The deferred compensation plan for non-executive directors allows the directors to defer the receipt of: (1) all or a portion of their cash compensation; and (2) shares and dividend equivalents that would otherwise be payable upon the vesting of RSUs.

 With respect to cash compensation, a participant must generally make a binding written election before the calendar year in which the compensation is earned (or in the case of a multi-year performance period, before the first year of the performance period) to defer payment of such compensation for at least two full calendar years beyond the year for which the election is made (or until such other time as is specified under the applicable plan).
-With respect to RSUs, the election must generally be made before the calendar year in which the services related to the RSUs will be performed; provided that in the case of the officers' deferred compensation plan, if the RSUs qualify as "performancebased compensation," as set forth in Section 409A of the Code, a deferral election may be made no later than six months before the end of the performance period for which the RSUs are earned (and in no event later than the date on which the amount of the RSUs to be issued becomes known).
+With respect to RSUs, the election must generally be made before the calendar year in which the services related to the RSUs will be performed; provided that in the case of the officers' deferred compensation plan, if the RSUs qualify as "performance-based compensation," as set forth in Section 409A of the Code, a deferral election may be made no later than six months before the end of the performance period for which the RSUs are earned (and in no event later than the date on which the amount of the RSUs to be issued becomes known).
 Subject to certain requirements and conditions set forth in the plan, non-executive directors may elect to further defer amounts previously deferred under the plan.

 Cash amounts deferred under the plans that are credited to a participant's deferred compensation account are credited with earnings and debited with losses based on a hypothetical investment selected by the participant in one or more investment funds designated by the Committee (the "Notional Fund Return").
 We do not pay guaranteed, above-market or preferential interest or earnings on deferred amounts.
 The portion of a participant's account related to vested and unvested deferred stock-settled RSUs is denominated in notional shares of Radian's common stock and is adjusted for any increases or decreases in value of the common stock and any dividend equivalents credited, if applicable.
+Under the officers' deferred compensation plan, if stock-settled RSUs are deferred, the accrued dividend equivalents with respect to such deferred RSUs will be paid in cash when the RSUs are deferred, the accrued dividend equivalents with respect to such deferred RSUs will be credited to the extent that the grant agreement for such deferred RSUs provides for dividend equivalents and will be payable in the form (cash or Radian's common stock) that the grant agreement provides.
 Subject to the requirements of Section 409A of the Code, participants' accounts are distributed on the dates specified in their deferral election forms or, in certain cases, upon an earlier termination of employment or service, in the form elected by the participant (either lump sum or installments in accordance with the terms of the plans), unless another form is specified by the terms of the applicable plan.